|Page 1 of 7:|| |

 The genius in the film is in the way that Coffy manages to manipulate her way through all of these scenarios.
 Even the hardest criminals are putty in her hands, and she never looks more beautiful than when she is covered in scratches, grime, and wielding a shotgun.
 She has a seemingly endless bag of tricks, several of which involve weapons hidden in her astonishing afro.
 She's comfortable around a gun, but she'll use any old thing lying around to wreak her vengeance: a broken wine bottle, a hypodermic needle full of dope, a makeshift shiv, even a convenient rock lying on the side of the road.

 By the time the climax rolls around, the film has become deliriously exciting, building continuously upwards until you think it might collapse in on itself.
 But it doesn't.
 "Coffy" stands tall, even over the strains of a closing song that tells us "Revenge is a virtue."
-This film is nearly perfect in every way.
+This film is perfect in every way.

 Pam Grier shines in this hilarious action-packed blaxploitation flick where